shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 > ![](attachments/bot-1.png)

-> Much of this teaching philosophy has been adopted from conversations with some of CS 161's veteran TAs - Peyrin Kao, Nicholas Ngai, Vron Vance, Fuzail Shakir, and others - as well as from the professors who've taught CS 161 over the past few semesters: Nicholas Weaver, David Wagner, and Raluca Ada Popa.
+> Much of this perspective on pedagogy has been sourced from conversations with some of CS 161's veteran TAs - Peyrin Kao, Nicholas Ngai, Vron Vance, Fuzail Shakir, and others - as well as from the professors who've taught CS 161 over the past few semesters: Nicholas Weaver, David Wagner, and Raluca Ada Popa.